Knobber0/ps4-linux-tutorial/docs/internal-installation.md

 <!--@include: ./_includes/payloads.md-->

 ## Installation commands
-Now that the storage is covered, here comes the moment of truth.
-You'll be sent to the Rescue Shell.
+Now that the storage is covered, you'll be sent to the Rescue Shell.

 > [!TIP]
 > If you get an error, go to the [Installation issues section](issues#installation-issues).